 Is there a fish that plays dead?

 Among the aquarium fish, only Central American Chiclids play dead on purpose.
-They pretend to be dead in order to attract other fish especially scavenger fish.
-There are some complex markings on the fish’s body that helps them to look like a dead fish.
+They pretend to be dead in order to attract other fish, especially scavenger fish.
+There are some complex markings on the fish’s body that help them to look like dead fish.

 Bottom-feeder fish are inevitably attracted to them as if it’s an easy meal.
 However, when they come closer Chiclids revive and eat the scavenger fish.
 How cichlids play dead, see in the below video.

 Cichlids intentionally play dead to attract their prey.
 However, other fish including betta, goldfish, and tetras don’t do it deliberately.

 In most of the cases, they were found to be sleeping or affected by the disease.
 Regular cleaning and upkeep of the aquarium will make sure every parameter of the aquarium is perfect, and your fish is only sleeping but not dead.

 How does Clown Loach Fish Act Playing Dead?